beothorn/botline/README.md

 Gets the local ip.

+## /ip

+Gets the external ip.

 ## /logo

-Sends an image (for testing purposes)
+Sends back an image (for testing purposes)

 ## /start

 Sends a welcome text (for testing purposes)

+## /whoami

+Returns your user id

+## /chatid

+Returns your chat id

 ## /exec shell command